-5-7.
-Kaiser Permanente Colorado's 'Nondiscrimination and Help in your Language' notice contains information on how a member can obtain interpretation, translation, and other language assistance services (including ASL) at no additional cost to the member.
-This notice is contained within the Open Enrollment Guide and the New Member Guide (which are sent upon enrollment) as well as other marketing materials such as the Provider Directory and member benefit packages.
+6. Kaiser Permanente Colorado's 'nondiscrimination and help in your language' notice contains information on how a member can obtain language assistance services (including ASL) at no additional cost to the member.
+This notice is contained in essential documents.
+For example, it is included in the Open Enrollment Guide and the New Member Guide (which are sent upon enrollment) as well as other marketing materials such as the Provider Directory and member benefit packages.
 It is also posted on KP.org and in all Kaiser Permanente Colorado Medical Office Buildings.
 Kaiser Permanente Colorado also provides a TTY number alongside all phone numbers in all member marketing materials.
-The Equity, Inclusion, and Diversity program described below details KPCO's processes for identifying the needs of special populations and eliminating health disparities for our members and communities.
+The Equity, Inclusion, and Diversity program described below details KFHP's processes for identifying the needs of special populations and eliminating health disparities for our members and communities.